temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 In production, you wouldn't read or write from a single database file or system.
 This approach isn't durable so you wouldn't develop durable software with them.

-Durable execution refers maintaining state and progress even in the face of failures, crashes, or server outages.
+Durable execution refers to maintaining state and progress even in the face of failures, crashes, or server outages.
 For durable execution, you must be able to rebuild progress state and store information somewhere more reliable.
 If you expand on this project, consider a API-based Cloud storage solution.